teddyard/coursera_getting_cleaning_data/Code Book.md

-# Project Introduction
+# Introduction
-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
-The goal is to prepare tidy data that can be used for later analysis.
+This code book describes the data used in this project as well as the processing.

 # Data Source
 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: